-Out of those using multichannel marketing, 73% said they had seen success: Customer engagement was the business area that had benefitted the most, cited by nearly three-quarters of US small businesses and nonprofits.
+Out of those using multichannel marketing, 73% said they had seen success: Customer engagement was the business area that had benefited the most, cited by nearly three-quarters of US small businesses and nonprofits.
 Customer acquisition had also seen a boost among respondents, at 57%.

 Though multichannel marketing programs may have helped US small businesses and nonprofits in their efforts to make the most of their marketing dollars—and were proving to be beneficial—there was room for improvement in revenue increases: 40% of respondents who had seen success with multichannel marketing said earnings had risen as a result.